 At Stewart Kuper Jewelers we want you to feel comfortable making educated decisions about your purchases.
 Comfort comes from knowledge.
 Our Diamonds are carefully selected to provide quality according to the G.I.A standards of the Four C’s.

-When you visit our store, we will educate you on every aspect of your diamond desires.
+Schedule an appointment with Stewart and he will educate you on every aspect of your diamond desires.
 Here is a brief background on the Four C’s of Diamonds:

 In our opinion the most important trait in a diamond is its cut.
 The cut of a Diamond is determined by its specific angles and proportions.
 A fine cut Diamond will allow the light to refract through the stone at it’s maximum brilliance, making it appear alive and scintillating.